yedivanseven/PLSA/README.md

 ## Installation
 This code is available on the python package index [PyPi](https://pypi.org/).
-To install, I recommend setting up a new virtual python environment, and then type
+To install, I _strongly_ recommend setting up a new virtual python environment, and then type
 ```bash
 pip install plsa
 ```
 on the console.

+__WARNING__: _On first use, some components of `nltk` that don't come with it out-of-the-box wil be downloaded.
+Should you install (against my express recommendation) install the `plsa` package system-wide (with `sudo`), then you lack the access rights to write the required `nltk` data to where it is supposed to go (into a subfolder of the `plsa` package directory)._

 #### Dependencies
 This package depends on the following python packages: